bpucker/FlavonoidFriday/README.md

 ### (13) Tobacco CHS is crucial for salt tolerance ###

-> **_<a href="https://twitter.com/boas_pucker/status/1398172184602943491">TWEET</a>:_** Overexpression of the tobacco MYB4 reduces the salt tolerance of seedlings through repression of flavonoid production.
+> **Post:** Overexpression of the tobacco MYB4 reduces the salt tolerance of seedlings through repression of flavonoid production.
 The flavonoid biosynthesis is inhibited by down-regulation of the CHS (first step) #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1398172184602943491">
 <img alt="Tobacco CHS is crucial for salt tolerance (Tweet #13)" src="https://pbs.twimg.com/media/E2dFaAeXoAAUdjK?format=png&name=small" width="30%" height="30%">